godotengine/godot-headers/README.md

 # FAQ

 ### What is DLScript?
-**DLScript is for loading shared libraries into Godot.** You can build these libraries with C++ as well as C, D, Rust, or any other language that supports C linkage and creating dynamic libraries.
+DLScript stands for **Dynamic Linking Script**.
+It's a module that enables you to use shared libraries, which are dynamically linked, for scripting.
+DLScript was originally named "cscript" because it exposes a C API, but people thought it was related to C#, which is sometimes abbreviated as "cs".
+You can build these libraries with C++ as well as C, D, Rust, or any other language that supports C linkage and creating dynamic libraries.

 One of the immediate powers to DLScript is the ability to link other shared libraries or to use critical code without recompiling the engine.